Erotic lactation

-Erotic lactation is sexual arousal by sucking on a female breast.
-Depending on the context, the practice can also be referred to as adult suckling, adult nursing, and adult breastfeeding.
-Practitioners sometimes refer to themselves as being in an adult nursing relationship (ANR).
-Two people in an exclusive relationship can be called a nursing couple.
+Erotic lactation (clinically known as milk fetishism or lactophilia) is sexual arousal from breastfeeding or sucking on a female breast.
+It may occur in the context of an adult nursing relationship (ANR).
+The clinical terms are classified as paraphilias in systems such as the ICD-10 and DSM-IV, but when practiced consensually between adults, erotic lactation can serve erotic, emotional, or nurturing purposes without being considered a disorder.

-Milk fetishism and lactophilia are medical, diagnostic terms for paraphilias and are used for disorders according to the precise criteria of ICD-10 and DSM-IV.

 Physiology

 Breasts, and especially nipples, are highly erogenous zones, for both men and women.
 Nipple and breast stimulation of women are a near-universal aspect of human sexuality, though men's nipples are not as sexualized.
 Humans are the only primates whose female members have permanently enlarged breasts after the onset of puberty; the breasts of other primate species are enlarged only during pregnancy and nursing.
-One hypothesis postulates that the breasts grew as a frontal counterpart to the buttocks as primates became upright to attracting mates, a model first developed in 1967.
+One hypothesis postulates that the breasts grew as a frontal counterpart to the buttocks as primates became upright in order to attract mates, a model first developed in 1967.
 Other hypotheses include that by chance breasts act as a cushion for infant heads, are a signal of fertility, or elevate the infant's head in breastfeeding to prevent suffocation.
 Paradoxically, there is even a school that believes that they are an evolutionary flaw, and can actually suffocate a nursing infant.

 The association of pleasure and nutrition holds true as well for the lips, also erogenous zones, where pleasure may have led to "kiss feeding", in which mothers chew food before passing it on to the child.

 Unintended milk flow (galactorrhea) is often caused by nipple stimulation and it is possible to reach normal milk production exclusively by suckling on the breast.
 Nipple stimulation of any sort is noted in reducing the incidence of breast cancer.

-Some people lose the ability to be aroused while breastfeeding, and thus would not find lactation with a sexual partner to be erotic.
-This can be a result of physical reasons (soreness) or psychological reasons (conflicted about their breasts being used other than for an infant).
+Certain individuals may experience a loss of arousal while breastfeeding, making the idea of lactation with a partner non-erotic for them.
+This can stem from physical causes, such as soreness, or psychological factors, such as feeling conflicted about their breasts being used for purposes other than nursing an infant.